dilshodwiut/dilshodwiut/README.md

 ### Hi there, I'm Dilshod 👋

-## I'm a Developer, Student, and Linux enthusiast!
+## I'm a Developer, Graduate, and Linux enthusiast!
 - 🔭 I'm curently working as a frontend web developer
 - 🌱 I'm currently learning, well, everything 😅
 - 👯 I'm looking to collaborate with other developers